-A time trigger has the following properties:
+Time triggers have the following properties:

 Mandatory.
 The technical name of the trigger.
 It is set automatically but can be changed manuminutes/hours/days use calendar

 Here you can enter the time interval after which the trigger should fire.
 The display mode always refers to a 24-hours-day, i.e., when you have entered 30 hours as reaction time and you re-open the workflow, there will be 1 day, 6 hours.